We want your brand spanking new picnic gear to bring style and sass to your outdoor adventures for many years to come.

-Just remember to lie it out flat or hang on the washing line when you get home until any excess moisture evaporates, before folding and returning to its snazzy carry bag.
+When you get home, don't forget hang it over the fence, washing line or lie flat to dry to ensure any excess moisture evaporates, before folding and returning to its snazzy carry bag.

 2. TACKLE STAINS ON THE SPOT

-The DuPont Teflon© stain and water resistant top side fabric encourages liquid to bead and makes it harder for stains to stick and easier to remove, making your Really Big Picnic Rug the perfect portable table cloth.
+The DuPont Teflon© stain and water resistant top side fabric encourages liquid to bead and makes it harder for stains to stick and easier to remove.
+While your rug is mighty stain resistant, it's not stain proof.

+Any mess left untouched for long periods can be difficult to remove.
 Don’t let it marinate and instead wipe clean with a damp cloth.
-For stubborn stains, add a little laundry powder and rinse off as soon as is practical.
+For stubborn stains, work a little bit of laundry powder in to the stain and rinse off.

-Or, blast it with the hose and hang up to dry.
+To remove grass and dirt, blast with the hose and hang up to dry.